 We are currently conducting chronic and acute rodent and non-rodent toxicology studies that we believe will be sufficient to support our IND and clinical trial applications for our MACA clinical development program.
-We plan to commence a Phase 1 clinical trial (MACA-PK) with BIO201 in single and multiple ascending doses in healthy volunteers to assess the safety, PK and PD, drug and food interaction of Macuneos (BIO201) in the second half of 2023, subject to regulatory review and approval, any COVID-19-related delays and the impact of the pandemic on our operational capabilities.
+We plan to commence a Phase 1 clinical trial (MACA-PK) with BIO201 in single and multiple ascending doses in healthy volunteers to assess the safety, PK and PD, drug and food interaction of Macuneos (BIO201) in 2024, subject to regulatory review and approval, any COVID-19-related delays and the impact of the pandemic on our operational capabilities.